Before we get into this, allow me to introduce myself — you’re probably going to wonder who I think I am before this is over.

 It contains a whole section of object creational patterns that exist solely to work around the limitations of constructors and class inheritance.

-Even James Gosling, the creator of Java, admits that Java didn’t get objects right.
+Even James Gosling, the creator of Java, admits that Java didn’t get inheritance right:

 Good code is simple.